 The “Specialization in Environmental Health” is a continuation for the knowledge and skills gained in the “Advanced Environmental Health” program.
-Participants will be exposed to more advanced and in-depth topics in the field, which will prepare them to take the lead at their work and enhance their capabilities in the analysis of risk and management of environmental hazards.
-Courses in this program will increase the ability of participants to predict and analyze risks, design studies, and make judgements regarding the safety of communities.
-Training provided at this level is expected to further advance the participants’ skills in a wide range of technical, creative, conceptual, and managerial competencies.
-The curriculum will include an advanced course in environmental epidemiology, research methods and design, risk management and communication, and management and leadership.
+Residents will be exposed to more advanced and in-depth topics in the field, which will prepare them to take the lead at their work and enhance their capabilities in the analysis of risk and management of environmental hazards. courses in this program will increase the ability of residents to predict and analyze risks, design studies, and make judgements regarding the safety of communities.
+Training provided at this level is expected to further advance the residents ’ skills in a wide range of technical, creative, conceptual, and managerial competencies.
+The curriculum will include an advanced Module in environmental epidemiology, research methods and design, risk management and communication, and management and leadership.

 By the end of the program, participants will be able to:

 - Design research studies capable of exploring hazards and risks in the environment

 - Apply the four steps in qualitative and quantitative risk assessment: hazard identification, dose-response evaluation, exposure assessment, and risk characterization

 - Develop plans to manage environmental risks

 - Apply the fundamental principles of communication and message development to design community outreach programs